 Later on back at the clock tower, Helena blames herself for what’s transpired.
 Barbara exclaims that this is the first time that she’s worked with Det.
-Reese, but Kyle exclaims that this isn’t what they’re meant to do and that they only know “how to go it alone”.
+Reese, but Kyle says that this isn’t what they’re meant to do and that they only know “how to go it alone”.
 Dinah then steps in and tells Helena that she can’t take the Animals down by herself.
 After assuring Babs that she’s calm, she tells Kyle that she’s “not going anywhere” without her.

 From there, Helena arrives back at the Animals’ hideout as Mick shows her a newspaper depicting McNally’s near-fatal fate before she exclaims that she would like to finally meet their boss.
 Winters mentions that their head-honcho wants the same thing with her as he tells Kyle that the meet-up will occur at 11pm tonight before giving her a kiss.

 Later on at the clock tower, Huntress is prepared for her big meeting.
 Barbara then asks Dinah if she would like to sit this mission out, but Redmond tells her teammates to stop worrying about her and that even though she’s dealing with her own situation, she still wants to do her job.
 After she takes her leave, Gordon and Kyle are stunned by her emotional progression.

 As such, the mission gets underway as Helena arrives at the Animals’ base while Redmond parks the team’s Hummer from afar and informs Babs that their teammate has entered the compound.
 From there, Mick and Wolf lead Kyle into their back room for their meeting.
 To her surprise however, she finds out that they’ve captured Jesse before they attack her with tasers, which also shorts out the communications receiver in her neck brace.